mikaelahonen/notebook/README.md

 # Regular Expressions
-Regular expressions that I use relatively often.
+Regular expressions that I need relatively often.

+Regular expressions are used to match text patterns.
+For example:
+* Match only selected characters.
+* Match a character if it exists.
+* Specify only UPPERCASE characters.
+* Match the string if it is at the end of line.
+* And any combinations of these...

 A common use case is to replace text from Notepad++.